cloudfoundry/cf-acceptance-tests/README.md

 * `php_buildpack_name: php_buildpack`
 * `binary_buildpack_name: binary_buildpack`

-#### Routing Test Suite Setup
+#### Route Services Test Suite Setup

-The `routing` suite pushes applications which must be able to reach the load balancer of your Cloud Foundry deployment.
+The `route services` suite pushes applications which must be able to reach the load balancer of your Cloud Foundry deployment.
 This requires configuring application security groups to support this.
-Your deployment manifest should include the following data if you are running the `routing` suite:
+Your deployment manifest should include the following data if you are running the `route services` suite:

 ```yaml
 ...